After spending the morning walking the long and vast halls of the Rijksmuseum studying the…

 Another thing we recommend is to use the audio-guided tour – it is available in 11 different languages.
 You can rent a unit at the museum for a few €5 (€3 for those less than 17).

 The story of Vincent Van Gogh is told across three floors, starting with his early life through to the artist of World renown.
-The pieces of art work are staged to show his development as an artist, together with the works of other artist who influenced him.
+The pieces of artwork are staged to show his development as an artist, together with the works of other artists who influenced him.

 This final gallery is quite large and tells the whole story behind the development of this series of paintings, and the renovation work that has bought them back somewhere to their original glory.

 Overall, whether you are a fan of Van Gogh and the impressionist movement, this is a fascinating museum dedicated to a single artist.
 Unlike the Rijksmuseum, you can get around this museum comfortably in 90 minutes and not have felt like you have skimmed and not done justice to the place.